-When I left sunny Southern California for college in the Pacific Northwest, the food I missed the most were my mom’s chicken enchiladas.
-They were one of her Sunday specialties because making them on the weekend gave her the time she needed to thoughtfully prepare the dish.
+When I left sunny Southern California for college in the Pacific Northwest, the dish I missed the most was my mom’s chicken enchiladas.

 Slow Cooker Cheesy Chicken Enchiladas